Table of Contents Show

-Co-ops present a lot of difficulties for buyers such as the dreaded board interview and the board rules of what you can and can’t do once you move in.
-It’s no surprise that most buyers prefer condos, even if they do cost more.
+Co-ops present many difficulties for buyers, such as the dreaded board interview and the board rules of what you can and can’t do once you move in.
+So it’s no surprise that most buyers prefer condos, even if they do cost more.
 But that said, there are some things a co-op board can do which a condo board can’t.
 Namely, evict an unruly resident.
 Due to something called the “Pullman Clause.”
 Are you a co-op owner and suffering from a neighbor that is making life unbearable?
 Read on to learn what you can do.

 Unlike other NYC properties, when you purchase a condo apartment, you don’t own it.
-Instead of a deed to the apartment, you sign a proprietary lease which, in the eyes of the law, creates a landlord-tenant relationship.
+Instead of a deed to the apartment, you sign a proprietary lease that creates a landlord-tenant relationship in the eyes of the law.
 The difference between this and a regular lease is that a resident can be kicked out for bad behavior after a vote of the board and your fellow co-op neighbors.

-Nowadays, the majority of proprietary leases have a Pullman clause, usually located in the section on termination of the lease.
-Before starting the eviction process, first double check that the lease has one.
+Nowadays, most proprietary leases have a Pullman clause, usually located in the termination paragraph of the lease agreement.
+Therefore, before starting the eviction process, first, double-check that the lease has one.

-Depending on what your lease says you will need either a vote of the shareholder or a majority of the board.
+Depending on what your lease says, you will need either a vote of the shareholder or a majority of the board.
 A few co-ops require the vote of both.
-Check what your lease requires, and the number of votes needed.
+So again, check what your lease requires and the number of votes needed.

 The courts require that the unruly resident in question; served a notice.
-It should be in writing and state that they are breaking the rules while giving them enough time to reform.
+Therefore, it should be in writing and state that they break the rules while giving them enough time to reform.
 The wording in your lease will state how much time is enough time.
-Before proceeding any further, send written notice detailing your complaints and that failure to reform could lead to them to being evicted.
+Before proceeding any further, send written notice detailing your complaints and that failure to reform could lead to them being evicted.
 Also, inform your co-op board of the situation and that you have served the notice.

-Pullman cases can be thrown, out if it can be demonstrated, that the neighbor did not have enough time or opportunity to be heard.
-The neighbor and their attorney should be given enough time to speak, comment and refute the charges.
-It’s a good idea to have your attorney present if the neighbor brings one.
+Pullman cases were thrown out if it can be demonstrated that the neighbor did not have enough time or opportunity to be heard.
+The neighbor and their attorney should be given enough time to speak, comment, and refute the charges.
+It’s been a good idea to have your attorney present if the neighbor brings one.

 The Pullman action cannot be enforced; without first going through the; “heightened vigilance” review by the court.
-If everything has been done right, the court will defer to the boards/shareholders decision and allow the unruly neighbor to be booted out.
-Most Pullman cases are decided on summary judgment, meaning you can win without having to go to trial.
+If everything has been done right, the court will defer to the boards/shareholder’s decision and allow the unruly neighbor to be booted out.
+Most Pullman cases are decided on summary judgment, meaning you can win without going to trial.